The Dempsey Cronin Memorial Invitational

 - Trigger warnings are important

-- CX ends when the timer beeps!
+- CX and prep ends as soon as the timer beeps!
+Time yourself.

 - Tell me about inclusivity/accessibility concerns, I will do whatever is in my power to accommodate!